 Who is eligible to apply for a position on the training grant?

 All individuals supported by this grant mechanism must be US citizens or non-citizen nationals (permanent residents).
 Students on temporary or student visas are not eligible.
-Student must be enrolled in the Rehabilitation Science, Health and Human Performance or Interdisciplinary Biomedical Sciences graduate program at the University of Florida and be in good academic standing.
+Student must be enrolled in the Rehabilitation Science Doctoral Program, Biomedical Engineering PhD program, Applied Physiology and Kinesiology PhD Program, Graduate Program in Biomedical Sciences, or MD-PhD Training Program.
 Completion of at least one year of graduate coursework is preferred.

 What are the criteria for acceptance into the program?